 Please make sure to use the dustbins and not litter the park.
 Else what is the use of calling it an eco-park?
 We visit there to enjoy the pure and healthy environment and not destruct it with our petty habits.
 Also, much care has been taken to avoid creating any kind of sound pollution.

-Many picnic parties arrange loud sound system to the picnic spot for their entertainment purpose.
+Many picnic parties arrange sound system for the picnic spot for their entertainment purpose.
 So to avoid noise pollution and not disturb the numerous birds in the park, the park authorities play a piece of common music for everyone’s enjoyment and entertainment.

 By the time we departed, it was almost dark and the park was full of sounds made by various birds coming back to their homes.
 It was a beautiful ambience and a perfect outing I could ever ask for.

-Picnic at Ukiam, One of the most picturesque location in Assam
+Picnic at Ukiam, One of the most picturesque locations in Assam